SteveJustin1963/tec-SCOPE/README.md

 # Start
-- read https://www.cloudynights.com/ and any online stiff on astronomy.
+- read https://www.cloudynights.com/ and any online stuff on astronomy.
 - get or make a cheap 8-inch F5 Dobson stle, truss or tube, pushed by handtype.
 I found an old truss type on gumtree for $35, but was missing an eyepiece but got an extra mirror..
 - any telescope will do so long as u can mod it.